ashishshah1995/Quiz/README.md

 4.Rank the player.
 If the player answered all five correctly, give that player the gold crown: 3-4 is a silver crown; 1-2 correct answers is a bronze crown and 0 correct is no crown at all.

-To execute, open index.html and enjoy.
+-To execute, open index.html and enjoy.

-See js/quiz for detailed notes in the form of comments.
+-See js/quiz for detailed notes in the form of comments.